+The databases below are excellent resources for both high quality academic research as well as non-fiction topical reading.
 Students may access the databases from home as well as from school.
-Passwords are required for remote (home) access to some databases and may be obtained at the HHS Library Media Center.
+Passwords may be required for remote access to some databases which can be obtained by emailing the school librarians.

 Explora is a database that goes beyond reference material to include articles, essays and primary source documents from multiple sources.
 A good place to start for preliminary research.